-do.raster

-Logical.
+do.raster Logical.
 When set to TRUE, rasterizes the internal plot layer, changing it from individually encoded points to a flattened set of pixels.
 This can be useful for editing in external programs (e.g. Illustrator) when there are many thousands of data points.

-raster.dpi

-Number indicating dots/pixels per inch (dpi) to use for rasterization.
-Default = 300.

-Logical.
-When set to TRUE, changes the output, from the plot alone, to a list containing the plot ("p"), a data.frame containing the underlying data for target cells ("Target_data"), and a data.frame containing the underlying data for non-target cells ("Others_data").
+raster.dpi Number indicating dots/pixels per inch (dpi) to use for rasterization.
+Default = data.out Logical.
+When set to TRUE, changes the output, from the plot alone, to a list containing the plot ("p"), a data frame containing the underlying data for target cells ("Target\data"), and a data frame containing the underlying data for nontarget cells ("Others\data").